pombredanne/FileBlock.Info/README.md

 hashdb expand_identified_blocks FileBlock.Info identified_blocks.txt
 ```
 ##Aquire Copy
 Follow @FileBlocks on Twitter to Direct Message a.k.a.
 DM a request for a download link.
 The collection is about 105 GB containing twenty four split compressed 7zip files that when unpacked will require 265 GB of disk space.
-HashDB-API Project: https://github.com/jblukach/hashdb-api too.
+Or hashdb-api project: https://github.com/jblukach/hashdb-api too.
 <table>
 <thead>
 <th>File</th>